Wilhelm Ritter von Leeb: Advance on Leningrad

 Soviet resistance stiffened significantly as the army group crossed the Latvian–Russian border in early July 1941.
 At the same time, Oberkommando des Heeres (OKH, German Army High Command) ordered that Panzer Group 3 was no longer to support Army Group North and was to focus solely on Army Group Centre, leaving Leeb to pursue his objectives, Novgorod, Pskov and Luga, as well as Estonia, without the support of an additional Panzer group.
 Leeb did not protest, presumably because he believed in the superiority of the German forces and that resistance by the Red Army would not affect his operations.
 In contrast to those expectations, the marshy terrain around Lake Ilmen and fierce Red Army counterattacks prevented a quick advance.

 By early August, Army Group North was seriously overextended, having advanced on a widening front and dispersed its forces on several axes of advance.
 Leeb estimated that he needed 35 divisions for all of his tasks, but he only had 26.
 The attack resumed on 10 August but immediately encountered strong opposition around Luga.
-Elsewhere, Leeb's forces were able to take Kingisepp and Narva on 17 August.
+Leeb's forces were able to take Kingisepp and Narva on 17 August.
 The army group reached Chudovo on 20 August, severing the rail link between Leningrad and Moscow.
 Tallinn fell on 28 August.
 Units under Leeb's command engaged in widespread plunder of foodstuffs as they advanced.
 Excessive looting prompted Leeb to issue orders in an attempt to limit looting and destruction of property because they would impede the exploitation of the conquered lands.
 Leeb's order of 16 August 1941 stated that "the start-up work of the economic authorities is being rendered impossible by the senseless 'organisations' of the troops".